-AHO has the Gold Seal of Transparency in the Guidestar Directory of Non-Profits
+AHO has the Platinum Seal of Transparency in the Guidestar Directory of Non-Profits

 guide star gold seal 2021